tanner-johnson2718/ESP32_Deluminator/esp32_sys_overview.md

-# ESP 32 Systems Overview
+# ESP 32 Deluminator System Overview

 * Start with `system/console/basic/example` to give us an interactive starting point
 * Build, flash, and use USB UART as described [here](https://github.com/tanner-johnson2718/PI_JTAG_DBGR/blob/master/writeups/Init_PI_JTAG_Test.md#esp-32-set-up)
-* This document will describe some esp32 systems concepts in general but in particular will describe at a high level the esp32 project located at [esp32_build](../esp32_build/)
+* This document will describe the key esp32 systems concepts used by this project
+* And in particular will serve as the high level design doc for the coding and systems aspect of the ESP 32 Deluminator
+* The build and src location is here [esp32_build](../esp32_build/)
+* What thi

 # Flash Memory